lmlui/Jorg/README.md

 1. Install using conda. `conda install seqtk`.
 If you have not installed the bioconda channel, then use `conda install -c bioconda seqtk`
 1. Install from source.
 Follow the directions from the seqtk Github site: https://github.com/lh3/seqtk.

+After installing seqtk make sure that it is in your path.

 <h3>Installing BWA (optional)</h3>
 Information on BWA can be found here: http://bio-bwa.sourceforge.net/.
 You can install bwa by